ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - There are two resources that are concerned with casting psycasts, [[Neural Heat]] and [[Psyfocus]].
 Both are detailed in-depth in their own documents.
 - There are two stats that may be referenced by psycasts, psycasting ability modifier and the psycast save DC.
 	- A creature's psycasting ability modifier is determined by their class.
 	- A creature's psycast save DC is 8 + their proficiency bonus + their psycasting ability modifier.
-This may be referenced as the DC for saving throws among other things.
+This is used for saving throws in psycasts along with checks involving psycasts.
 - All psycasts belong to a path, the following is a comprehensive list of paths:
 	- Damage Paths
-		- [[Blazelord Psycasts|Blazelord]] - Fire Damage and High Temperatures
+		- [[Blazelord Psycasts|Blazelord]] - Fire Damage and Temperature
 		- [[Chemlord Psycasts|Chemlord]] - Corrosion Damage and Chemicals
-		- [[Frostlord Psycasts|Frostlord]] - Cold Damage and Freezing Temperatures
+		- [[Frostlord Psycasts|Frostlord]] - Cold Damage and Freezing
 		- [[Mortilord Psycasts|Mortilord]] - Necrotic Damage and Commanding the Undead TODO
 		- [[Neurolord Psycasts|Neurolord]] - Psychic Damage and Neural Manipulation TODO
 		- [[Staticlord Psycasts|Staticlord]] - Electrical Damage and Device Interference TODO
 		- [[Terralord Psycasts|Terralord]] - Bludgeoning Damage and Earth Shaping TODO
-		- [[Toxilord Psycasts|Toxilord]] - Poison Damage and Radiation TODO
+		- [[Toxilord Psycasts|Toxilord]] - Poison Damage and Damage Over Time TODO
 	- Creation Paths
-		- [[Abominator Psycasts|Abominator]] - Summoning Abominations and Manipulating Abomination Goo
+		- [[Abominator Psycasts|Abominator]] - Summoning Abominations and Manipulation Abomination Goo
 		- [[Aquator Psycasts|Aquator]] - Water Manipulation and Weather
 		- [[Kinetor Psycasts|Kinetor]] - Energy Creation and Infusion TODO
 		- [[Luzator Psycasts|Luzator]] - Light Creation and Information Revealing TODO